We hope these answers address any questions you might have about the REGAIN study.

-We are asking you to take part in this study because you were admitted to hospital with COVID-19.
+We are asking you to take part in this study because you were treated in hospital with COVID-19.
 We will be asking around 535 people from across the UK, to take part.

 To be eligible for the study you need to:-

 Please note, only one person per household can take part in the study.